orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 ********************

-NuCalm Entities in Aplos
+Calm Entities in Aplos
 ************************

-NuCalm uses a mix of Resource Intentful and Procedural APIs.
+Calm uses a mix of Resource Intentful and Procedural APIs.
 This is due to the fact that all lifecycle operations on applications may not be intentful.

 **Note:** The challenges and use-cases of intetful API's are described in another document